Growing up as an Asian American with strict parents, I was expected to get good grades in whatever subject I took. There were no exceptions.

 Solving problems based on formulas is problematic because it trains you to see the world in terms of right and wrong answers.
 It makes you less likely to take action unless you have all of the information.

 Grades Force You To Compete Rather Than Collaborate

-I was very shocked when I found out on my first day of college that all of my classes were going to be graded on a curve.
+I remember being shocked when I discovered that my college classes were all graded on a curve.
 For my freshman physics class, my professor outright announced to the class that only 10% of us were going to get an ‘A’.